 Pollinator use: Ephedra species are wind-pollinated gymnosperms but are larval hosts for Saturniidae Boisduval moths (Hemileuca chinatiensis Tinkham, and H. griffin Tuskes; Robinson et al. 2010).

 Tortoise use: Several species of the genus Ephedra were used by tortoises for cover (Table 3).
-E. nevadensis was the third most abundant cover plant used by the Mojave desert tortoise and was used at eight of nine sites (Table 3).
+Ephedra nevadensis was the third most abundant cover plant used by the Mojave desert tortoise and was used at eight of nine sites (Table 3).
 This species was also preferred by tortoises for cover significantly more than other species in undisturbed habitat (Nussear 2004).
 By combining occurrences across all Ephedra spp., this genus comprises (> 5%) of tortoise use at all nine sites (Table 3).
 Ephedra californica is the fifteenth most frequently used cover plant and only used for cover at Ft.
 Irwin, California; E. viridis is ranked twentififth and used at Ft.
 Irwin and St. George, Utah.
 Ephedra spp. were documented in tortoise diets at City Creek, Utah and Littlefield, Arizona (Table 1) but these aphyllus, evergreen shrubs are unlikely influential in tortoise diet..

 Propagation, production, and cultivation: Initial seed germinability can be high for E. californica (89%), E. nevadensis (68%) and E. viridis (38%) but declines under long-term storage (≥ 9 years) even under dry sealed conditions; cold storage at -15 °C preserves germinability compared with warmer storage conditions (Kay et al. 1984).
 Germination for E. nevadensis is optimal at 20 °C at 1 cm depth (Kay et al. 1977g), and freezing temperatures may promote seed germination (Kay et al. 1988).
 Propagation of E. nevadensis may be an economical use of seed, as outplanted nursery-raised seedlings have demonstrated > 50% survival over 3.5 years (Scoles-Sciulla et al. 2015).
 However, seedlings may be vulnerable to small mammal herbivory.
 Imazapic-containing herbicide treatments used to suppress competitive exotic annual grasses have also reduced survival of outplanted E. nevadensis seedlings (Scoles-Sciulla et al. 2015).
 Bulk collections of seeds during mast years may be cleaned by running the material through a fanning mill equipped with a #12 top screen and a #1/12 bottom screen (Kay et al. 1977g).
 In trials to determine if plant materials for Ephedra spp. could be increased by using stem cutting from wild stock, Ephedra did not perform well (Everett et al. 1978), but the authors note that better handling of the materials might improve results.
 Salvage of adult E. torreyana resulted in 15% survival after 12 months of care in a nursery; surviving plants were transplanted to a disturbed roadside at Lake Mead National Recreation Area resulting in 36% survival 27 months after transplanting (Abella et al. 2015b).

 Recoverability: Although Ephedra spp. do not recover well when the root crown is injured, resprouting and long-term recovery is possible when fire intensity is low (Shryock et al. 2014).
-E. californica does not recover as well in burned areas, compared with its congeners.
+Ephedra californica does not recover as well in burned areas, compared with its congeners.
 The smooth, hard-coated seeds of these Ephedra spp. are too large for wind-dispersal and are distributed by rodents (Hollander et al. 2010).
-Seeds have also been found at the edge of harvester ant mounds at the Nevada National Security Site (TCE, pers. obs.) and may be subject to ant predation by large harvester ants (i.e. Pogonomyrmex rugosus Emery).
+Seeds have also been found at the edge of harvester ant mounds at the Nevada National Security Site (T. Esque, pers. obs.) and may be subject to ant predation by large harvester ants (i.e., Pogonomyrmex rugosus Emery).
 Because E. nevadensis is a masting species (Meyer 2008) with sporadic flowering, it is not considered a good candidate for commercial production by growing parent plants, but its value in the community is worth some extra effort.

 Chrysothamnus spp. and Ericameria spp.
 (Asteraceae)